-A full Board election is conducted every three years.
+A full Board election is conducted every three years with the next election set to take place in December 2016.

 Board committees

 The Board has established three committees to assist it in the discharge of the Board's role and responsibilities.
 The committees focus on specific responsibilities in greater detail than is possible for the Board as a whole.